-Spices can be used in their whole form (think whole cardamom, a cinnamon stick or bay leaves) or in their powdered form (turmeric powder, coriander powder, red chili powder) or in a spice blend such as garam masala or sambar powder.
 Some spices can be added while the dish is cooking, others are added to the dish at the end - as a tempering.
 Think of each spice as having its own unique personality that it adds to a dish!
+Let's get to know Indian spices better...

 Jump to:

-- What are the 7 essential spices?
+- What are the 7 Indian spices?

-- Why are spices used in Indian Cooking?
+- Why are spices used in Indian cooking?

-- Herbs and Dried Chilies Used in Indian Cooking
+- Herbs Used in Indian Cooking

-- Curry powder vs. Garam Masala
+- Should I use Curry powder or Garam Masala?

-- How can I store Spices?
+- How to store Indian Spices?

-- Where can I buy spices?
+- Where can I buy Indian spices?

-What are the 7 essential spices?
+What are the 7 Indian spices?

-In Indian homes, it is common practice to use a ‘masala dabba’, or a spice tin with little sections for each of the 7 essential Indian spices.
+In Indian kitchens, it is common practice to use a ‘masala dabba’, or a spice tin with little sections for each of the 7 essential Indian spices.
 These essential spices can vary from household to household.
 A typical masala box (box used to store 7 spices) or masala dabba in an Indian kitchen can include these spices:

 Turmeric, Cumin Seed, Cardamom, Coriander Seed, Garam Masala, Red Chili Powder and Black Mustard Seeds.